braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/sms_setup/short_and_long_codes.md

 | Help | n/a | `Our company is a company that does this and that.
 For more info on the company, let us know here.
 Or, you can contact support at 1-800-111-1111.` |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 Depending on your situation, you may need to provide more or fewer flows like the ones listed above.
-You'll also have to let us know __three general examples__ of messages you plan to send via SMS - feel free to ask your Braze representative for guidance.
+You'll also have to let us know three general examples of messages you plan to send via SMS.
+Feel free to ask your Braze representative for guidance.

 You also must inform us, regardless of which number you use, of how many messages per month you plan to send.

 {% alert important %}
-If you have your own short code, reach out to your Customer Success Manager  __during the onboarding process__ to discuss migrating or transferring your short code.
+If you have your own short code, reach out to your Customer Success Manager during the onboarding process to discuss migrating or transferring your short code.
 Short codes must be set up by your Customer Success Manager.
 {% endalert %}

 ## Application-to-Person 10-Digit Long Codes (A2P 10DLC)

-A2P 10DLC refers to a system in the United States that allows businesses to send Application-to-Person (A2P) type messaging via a standard 10-digit long code (10DLC) phone number.
-10-digit long codes have traditionally been designed for Person-to-Person (P2P) traffic, causing businesses to be constrained by limited throughput and heightened filtering.
-This service helps alleviate those issues, improving overall message deliverability, allowing brands to send messages at scale including links and calls to action, and helping further protect consumers from unwanted messages.
+Application-to-person 10-digit long codes (A2P 10DLC) refers to a system in the United States that allows businesses to send application-to-person (A2P) type messaging via a standard 10-digit long code (10DLC) phone number.

+10-digit long codes have traditionally been designed for person-to-person (P2P) traffic, causing businesses to be constrained by limited throughput and heightened filtering.
+This service helps alleviate those issues, improving overall message deliverability, allowing brands to send messages at scale (including links and calls to action), and helping further protect consumers from unwanted messages.

-All customers who currently have and/or use long codes are required to register their long codes for 10DLC.
+All Braze customers who currently have and/or use long codes are required to register their long codes for 10DLC.

+{% alert update %}
 Starting March 25, 2021, registering and applying for 10DLC will be now part of the SMS onboarding process.
-Customers who onboarded SMS before this date must work with their COM or CSM to get their long codes registered. __If customers fail to register their long codes, starting June 1, 2021 any A2P sender using long codes will experience heavy filtering of all messages if they are not registered for 10DLC.__ Customers may also experience additional carrier fees through adopting this service, please reach out to your COM or CSM to learn more.
+If you have onboarded SMS before this date, you must work with your COM or CSM to get your long codes registered. <br><br>Starting June 1, 2021 any A2P sender using long codes will experience heavy filtering of all messages if they are not registered for 10DLC.
+You may also experience additional carrier fees through adopting this service.
+Please reach out to your COM or CSM to learn more.
+{% endalert %}

 [1]: {{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_subscription_group/
 [3]: {% image_buster /assets/img/sms/sms_graph.png %}